restfb/restfb.github.io/_includes/documentation/logging-configuration.md

 			com.restfb.DefaultJsonMapper
 		</h4>
 		<p class="list-group-item-text" markdown="1">
 			The `JsonMapper` is used to convert JSON to RestFB types.
 Because the conversion contains many interesting steps, we provide a special logger.
-If everything works as is should the logger is very silent, but the developer may change the log level to `DEBUG` or `TRACE` to get much more information about what's going on during the mapping process.
+If everything works as is should the logger is very silent, but developers may change the log level to `DEBUG` or `TRACE` to get much more information about what's going on during the mapping process.
 You should do this only if you run into problems and would like to track them down to a special conversion step.
 		</p>
 	</div>
 	<div class="list-group-item">